 Hours: 37.5 hrs per week

 We’re looking for an experienced clinician with demonstrable leadership skills to join our expanding team as our Clinical and Wellbeing Lead.
-Holding clinical responsibility within Bramfield School and attached residential services, you will contribute to bespoke assessment and intervention plans for our children and young people with developmental trauma, autism, complex and SEMH needs.
+Holding clinical responsibility within SEMH schools, residential homes and fostering services, you will contribute to bespoke assessment and intervention plans for our children and young people with developmental trauma, autism, complex and SEMH needs.
 This is a wide and varied role ideal for those looking for a new challenge where you can truly have an impact on shaping a service and driving change.

 About the role: